-Adding algae-eaters into your freshwater tank can help to reduce algae production from your aquariums.
+Adding the best algae eater into your freshwater tank can help to reduce algae production from your aquariums.
 There are several different freshwater algae eaters to choose from, including shrimps, snails, and some algae-consuming fish.
-So, what is the best algae eater in freshwater aquarium?
+So, what is the best algae eater in

 1. Ramshorn Snail

 Ramshorn Snails (Planorbis Rubrum) is a common freshwater aquarium snail available.
 They reach sizes up to 2 centimeters and usually have red or brown coloring.
 Ramshorn Snails need to be kept in high alkaline waters with a pH level above 7.
-Ramshorn Snails are perfect as algae eater for cleaning your tank, plants, rocks, and the decorations.
+Ramshorn Snails is the best algae eater for cleaning your tank, plants, rocks, and the decorations.